Ben Brading 5 min read

 A smart meter is a physical device that measures your gas or electricity consumption and automatically transmits meter readings.

-A business energy monitor provides information on energy consumption using smart meter data.
+A business energy monitor provides insights into energy consumption using smart meter data.

-Put simply, a smart meter measures energy usage, whereas a business energy monitor provides data insights about energy usage.
+Put simply, a smart business energy meter measures electricity or gas usage, whereas a business energy monitor analyses and presents data insights about energy usage.

 Do I need a business energy monitor if I have a smart meter?

-Businesses may choose to simply monitor their energy through monthly energy bills.
+Businesses may choose to monitor their energy usage simply through their monthly energy bills.

 Related